-one additional four-credit course in Biology, Chemistry, Earth and Environmental Sciences, Physics, or any Engineering course not cross-listed in Computer Science.
-The course must be number above 200, except that BIO 121, BIO 122, CHM 113 and 115, CHM 114 and 116 are also acceptable in fulfilling this requirement.
+one additional 4-credit course in Biology, Chemistry, Earth and Environmental Sciences, Physics, or any Engineering course not cross-listed in Computer Science.
+The course must be numbered above 200 except that BIO 121, BIO 122, CHM 113 and 115 or CHM 114 and 116 are also acceptable in this requirement.

-Mathematics & Computer Science Electives for Mathematics Majors
+Mathematics/Computer Science Electives for Mathematics Majors: